neemle/XJson/Abstractions/README.md

 - This package contains no runtime reflection and is trimming / NativeAOT friendly.
 - For configuration, error‑tolerant decode, and more examples, see the root project README in the XJson repository.
+- During design-time builds (e.g., IntelliSense), a small stub for `Neemle.XJson.Generated.Json` is included to prevent missing-type errors; it is excluded from normal builds so runtime stays reflection-free.

 License
 -------